-- 1. Mobile food cartsunits may only sell food items; - 2.
-Mobile food cartsunits may not sell cannabis, in any form; - 3.
-Mobile food cartsunits shall have a valid Oregon City business license; and - Mobile food cartsunits may not be located within the right-of-way, except as approved by the City Engineer. - Mobile food units shall maintain continuous compliance with applicable federal, state, and city standards; - 6.
+- 1. Mobile food cartsunits may onlyshall primarily sell food items; - 2.
+Mobile food cartsunits may shall not sell cannabis, in any form; - 3.
+Mobile food cartsunits shall have a valid Oregon City business license; and - Mobile food cartsunits may shall not be located within the right-of-way, except as approved by the City Engineer. - Mobile food units shall maintain continuous compliance with applicable federal, state, and city standards; - 6.
 Discharge or leakage draining into the storm water system is prohibited.
 Wastewater shall not be dumped onto the ground, onto the streets, or into a storm a drain.
 All liquid waste from the waste tank or from cleaning activities such as cleaning the mobile food cart shall be captured and properly disposed of in the sanitary sewer. - 7.
 All permanent utility lines shall be placed underground.
 Temporary utilities, lines and tanks shall be placed underground or otherwise screened, covered, or hidden from view from the right of way as to minimize visual impacts and prevent tripping hazards or other unsafe conditions. - 8.
 Power connections may not be connected by overhead wires to the individual mobile food units. - 9.
 Comply with the Stormwater and Grading Design Standards for additional impervious surfaces 10.
-Mobile food units, equipment, customer service areas, or any associated item may not be - located within the right of way.
-11. Sites with more than ten mobile food units at any time shall have a designated loading area. - 12.
-Parking lots, refuse and recycling areas, outdoor lighting, fencing, and structures (other than - the mobile food units) are subject to compliance with Site Plan and Design Review standards in OCMC 17.62.
-Mobile food units are exempt from OCMC 17.52 unless otherwise identified below.
+Mobile food units, equipment, customer service areas, or any associated item may not be - located within the right of way. - 11.
+Sites with more than ten mobile food units at any time shall have a designated loading area. - 12.
+Parking lots, refuse and recycling areas, outdoor lighting, fencing, and structures (other than the mobile food units) are subject to compliance with Site Plan and Design Review standards in OCMC 17.62.
+Mobile food units are exempt from OCMC 17.52 unless otherwise identified below. - 13.
+Mobile food unit owners are responsible for maintaining the mobile unit and the adjacent site area in a neat and clean condition.
+This includes but is not limited to regular maintenance and cleaning of the exterior of the mobile food unit to avoid rust and peeling paint, repair of broken or sagging awnings, canopies, platforms, counters, benches, tables, umbrellas, and other structures used by customers adjacent to the mobile food unit.